 It was from here that Saudi Airlines flew pilgrims to perform Hajj from destinations such as Palestine and were granted permission to fly charter flights to London in the United Kingdom.

 In the ten years that followed Saudi Airlines experienced immense growth securing a number of new aircraft and adding many new destinations including Cairo, Damascus and Beirut.

 Their growth depended on growing their fleet to accommodate longer haul services with higher frequencies.
 Douglas DC-4s were purchased; their longer range opening operations to additional Middle Eastern destinations.
-With these new aircraft Saudi Airlines began services to Amman and Karachi, Port Sudan, Asmara, Istanbul and Kuwait.
+With these new aircraft Saudi Airlines began services from Jeddah to Amman and Jeddah to Karachi, Port Sudan, Asmara, Istanbul and Kuwait.

 By the time Saudia celebrated it’s tenth anniversary they had extended services to all cities within the Kingdom, connecting both Riyadh and Jeddah regional hubs with shuttle services between the two cities.